christopherAlberts/immensity/README.md

 ![](Images/immensity().png)

 The idea behind the *immensity* function, was to create a strong encryption function that can easily be used in future code.
-So the *immensity* function is designd to either encrypt esisting string variables, or it can be given a file path and then read text from the file in question.
+So the *immensity* function is designd to either encrypt existing string variables, or it can be given a file path and then read text from the file in question.

 ## How It Works ##